andersonfpcorrea/trybe-exercicios/fundamentos/bloco-05-javascript-dom-eventos-e-web-storage/dia-3-javascript-eventos/readme.md

 - The parameter 'color' must be used as background color of the created `<div>`;
 - The created element must be append as child element of the `<div>` whose class is 'my-tasks'.

+### Exercise 9

+Implement a function that add a click event to the legend created on the last exercise.
+Upon cliking on the legend div, the function must add to it the class `task selected`.

+- By clicking again on the div, the task must be deselected (the class must be removed);

+### Exercise 10

+Implement a function that add a click event to the calendar's days, which function assign to the clicked day the color of the selected task legend.

+- By clicking again on the same day, the original condition must be restored.